 Sleep is one of those things that seems so out of reach for many parents.
 But it’s one of the best ways to be a friend to your immune system.
 A lack of sleep leads to a higher chance of infection and inflammation.
 Most studies suggest that seven hours is the magic number of sleep you should get, but this will vary with every individual.
 Getting between six to eight hours of sleep is your best bet.

 “The body is genetically designed to sleep at night when the sun goes down and rise with the sun . . . without sufficient restful sleep, it’s hard to feel refreshed and energized at the beginning of a new day,” says Dr. Ballehr.
 She stresses that during sleep is when your body flushes out toxins and repairs damage.
 Those who do not get enough sleep may suffer from health problems due to chronic inflammation.
 Inflammation causes your immune system to become overtaxed and less able to defend you from viruses and bacteria.

 We all know that smoking is bad for us for many reasons.
 But it can also negatively impact our immune system’s ability to fight infections.
 Cigarettes damage our lungs and hamper our ability to resist infections.
 They also increase the chances that we get infections in the first place by destroying our supply of antibodies.
 For help to quit smoking, you can visit smokefree.gov.
 You can even join a text program at home that can provide you with encouraging texts and assist you in keeping track of your journey to quit.

 Facts Not Fear

 It’s not surprising that the same advice you are used to hearing that keeps you fit and healthy, like getting enough sleep, exercising, and eating a nutrient-rich diet, are all the same actions you can take to boost your immune system.
-The thought of illness can be scary, but adopting a mindset of taking action in fun ways together as a family, even from home, can help you feel more in control and healthier to boot.
+The thought of illness can be scary, but adopting a mindset of taking action in fun ways together as a family, even from home, can help you feel more in control and healthier.